23 10 2024

 Natasha is regularly instructed in high-profile and test cases for a range of individual claimants, NGOs, companies, regulatory clients and Government, and is appointed to the Attorney General’s C Panel of Junior Counsel.

-She also acts as counsel to the Iraq Fatality Investigations, an Article 2 inquiry led by Dame Anne Rafferty into civilian deaths in Iraq involving British forces.
+She also acts as counsel to the Iraq Fatality Investigations, an Article 2 inquiry chaired by Dame Anne Rafferty into civilian deaths in Iraq involving British forces.
 She has led the counsel team since 2021, and conducted the questioning of witnesses at the live-streamed public hearings.

 Some recent cases include: